julitr0/readflow/docs/readbetter_content_capture.md

 ## Executive Summary

-This document systematically captures and analyzes all content from ReadBetter.io to inform ReadFlow's development.
+This document systematically captures and analyzes all content from ReadBetter.io to inform Link to Reader's development.
 The analysis covers their website content, features, pricing, user experience, and technical implementation.

 ## Website Content Analysis